-On September 5, 2019, each of the NEOs were granted an option to purchase shares of our common stock (407,567 for Mr. Hastings; 123,783 for Dr. Rajangam; 115,945 for Dr. Plunkett) at a price of \$3.89 per share, which our board of directors determined was the fair market value of the shares on the grant date.
+On September 5, 2019, each of the NEOs received an option to purchase shares of our common stock (1,508,000 for Mr. Hastings; 458,000 for Dr. Rajangam; 429,000 for Dr. Plunkett) at a price of \$1.05 per share, which our board of directors determined was the fair market value of the shares on the grant date.
 The shares subject to the option will vest in 48 equal monthly installments, subject to the NEO's continued service with the Company through each such vesting date.
 If the NEO is terminated by the Company without cause or by the NEO for good reason (as such terms are defined in the NEO's offer letter), in either case on or within 12 months following a change in control of the Company (as defined in the 2015 Plan), 100% of the then outstanding shares subject to the option will become vested.

-Also on September 5, 2019, each of the NEOs were granted an option to purchase shares of our common stock (365,675 for Mr. Hastings; 109,729 for Dr. Rajangam; 102,432 for Dr. Plunkett) at a price of \$3.89 per share, which our board of directors determined was the fair market value of the shares on the grant date.
-Each option agreement provides that vesting of the option is contingent on the achievement of a performance milestone set forth in the agreement (which relates to the achievement of a financing goal or certain operational objectives).
-If the milestone is achieved, the
+Also on September 5, 2019, each of the NEOs received an option to purchase shares of our common stock (1,353,000 for Mr. Hastings; 406,000 for Dr. Rajangam; 379,000 for Dr. Plunkett) at a price of \$1.05 per share, which our board of directors determined was the fair market value of the shares on the grant date.
+Each option agreement provides that vesting of the option is contingent on